15 Things To Do On The Marshall Islands: Unmissable Experiences For Your Next Adventure

 Photo: Richard Segal / Pexels / Image For Representation Only

-Arno Atoll is a little boat ride away from Majuro and has snorkelers and divers in mind.
+Arno Atoll is a little boat ride away from Majuro Marshall Islands and has snorkellers and divers in mind.
 Arno Atoll is known as Reward for its crystal clear waters, vibrant coral reefs, and tropical marine life.
 Reef sharks, sea turtles, giant clams and schools of colourful tropical fish can all be encountered by snorkelers.
 Arno Atoll, its natural beauty is complemented by quaint island villages where visitors can get to see the traditional Marshallese fishing techniques and weaving crafts.

 5. Discover The Alele Museum